jwd0526/TextMailer/README.md

 * Verizon Wireless
 * Virgin Mobile

+To determine a phone number's cell carrier, use a website like [https://freecarrierlookup.com/](url).
+* Additionally, there are API services that could be used to automate this carrier assignment, but I could not find any free of charge.

 ## Additional Comments
 * Designed as a way to send mms/sms messages for free in an automated format.
+* On my machine, there is a bug with SLF4J: 'SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
+  * SLF4J does offer a solution to this ([http://www.slf4j.org/codes.html#StaticLoggerBinder](url)), but I could not get it to work.
+  * This bug does not impact code functionality.
 * Due to my fear of annoying people, I've yet to test this on a large scale, 15 people at most, so i'm not sure how well it could handle large numbers of recipients.
   * I'm sure a multiThreading approach would work.
 * The ScheduledExecutorService class implementation enables the repetition of the send() method with slight modification.
   * Change the scheduleSend() method to void, and remove the return statement.
   * Line 87: `scheduler.schedule(task, initialDelay, TimeUnit.MILLISECONDS);` --> `scheduler.scheduleAtFixedRate(task, initialDelay, [TimeUnit], TimeUnit.MILLISECONDS);`
   * Line 168: `txt.scheduleSend(hours, minutes).close();` --> `txt.scheduleSend(hours, minutes);`
+* To see another implementation of this idea, check out my other project [https://github.com/jwd0526/PuppyPledge](url)

 ## Contributing
 Contributions to TextMailer are much welcome.
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.